Rob Zombie: 2007–2009: Focus on film work

 Zombie announced work on a new film, Tyrannosaurus Rex, which was slated for release in 2009; the film was ultimately scrapped.
 Despite previous comments made by Zombie that he would not do a sequel to Halloween, it was later announced he would both write and direct the series' next film, tentatively titled H2.
 H2 was ultimately the reason for the postponement and eventual cancellation of Tyrannosaurus Rex.
 Halloween II was released on August 28, 2009.
 The film received a worse critical reception than Zombie's original remake and failed to achieve the commercial success of the remake, but was a box office success nevertheless.
 Unlike the original Halloween II (1981), Zombie's version of the film focused on the prior film's survivor and the effects that the film's events had on her mentality.
 Following the completion of the film, Zombie confirmed he would not make another sequel.
 Variety Magazine announced the weekend before the release of Halloween II that Zombie would be directing a remake of the 1950s film The Blob.
 Zombie later chose to back out of the film as he "didn't want to do another remake".

 The day that Halloween II was released, Zombie and Jesse Dayton released the album Rob Zombie Presents Captain Clegg and the Night Creatures, based on the band featured in the film's party scene.
 The album was released through Zombie's own Zombie-A-Go-Go Records, the first album released through the label in almost ten years.
 There were initial reports of a film centering around Captain Clegg, though the project never materialized.
 Dayton later toured in character as the band as the opening act for Zombie throughout 2009 and 2010.
 The release of Rob Zombie Presents Captain Clegg and the Night Creatures marks the final release from Zombie-A-Go-Go Records, before Zombie formed his new Zodiac Swan label in 2013.
 Zombie was the executive producer of the animated film The Haunted World of El Superbeasto, based upon his comic book series The Adventures of El Superbeasto.
 The series previously appeared in his Spookshow International comic book.
-The film was released in limited showings at selected theaters on September 12, 2009, and to DVD on September 22, 2009.
+The film was released in limited showings at selected theaters on September 12, 2009, and to DVD & Blu-Ray on September 22, 2009.
 It features the voices of Tom Papa, Paul Giamatti, Zombie's wife Sheri Moon Zombie, and Rosario Dawson.
 The film received a generally mixed reaction upon its release.